-a.
-General exhibits.

-The dean of students will designate temporary outdoor exhibit spaces where academic or administrative units, registered or sponsored student organizations, and registered faculty or staff organizations may place general exhibits upon approval by the Dean of Students.
-Applications must, where feasible, be submitted at least 14 days in advance of the beginning of the requested display period.
+- a.
+General exhibits. - 1.
+The Dean of Students will designate temporary outdoor exhibit spaces where academic or administrative units, registered or sponsored student organizations, and registered faculty or staff organizations may place general exhibits upon approval by the Dean of Students.
+Applications must, where feasible, be submitted at least fourteen days in advance of the beginning of the requested display period.
 The Dean of Students will approve a general exhibit described in a completed and timely application under Section 13-702 unless the Dean of Students disapproves the application under the criteria in Section 10-203 of the Institutional Rules, or for other good cause.
-The Dean of Students will, if possible, advise the applicant how to correct any conditions that preclude approval of the application.
+The Dean of Students will, if possible, advise the applicant how to correct any conditions that preclude approval of the application. - The Dean of Students will consider the totality of the circumstances, including safety concerns, as part of the approval process.

+b.
+A-frame exhibits.

-- 2. The Dean of Students will consider the totality of the circumstances, including safety concerns, as part of the approval process. - b.
-A-frame exhibits. - 1.
-The dean of students will designate locations where A-frame exhibits may be placed.
+- 1. The Dean of Students will designate locations where A-frame exhibits may be placed.
 If an academic or administrative unit, a registered or sponsored student organization, or a registered faculty or staff organization wishes to place an A-frame exhibit in a location that is not one of the designated A-frame exhibit locations, then the structure will be considered a general exhibit under this Subchapter and may be placed, if approved, only in a designated temporary outdoor exhibit space.
 Members of the public and individual students, faculty, or staff may not erect A-frame exhibits outside of the designated A-frame exhibit locations. - 2.
 The Dean of Students will maintain, on a website, a current description of the rules and procedures for reserving a space for A-frame exhibits on campus.
-Space for A-frame exhibits may be reserved up to four weeks in advance by members of the general public.
+Space for A#frame exhibits may be reserved up to four weeks in advance by University persons or organizations and up to three weeks in advance by members of the general public.
 The Dean of Students may establish reasonable limits on the number of times per semester or per academic year an individual or organization may reserve space for an A-frame exhibit. - 3.
 The Dean of Students may establish reasonable limits on the number of A-frame exhibits that an individual or organization may display in a designated area, or on campus, at any time.